10 Plants for Year-Round Containers

 Select a frostproof container

-Choose a pot with a drainage hole in the bottom and made of fiberglass, lead, iron, heavy plastic, or stone.
+Choose a pot with a drainage hole in the bottom and that is made of fiberglass, lead, iron, heavy plastic, or stone.
 Most terra-cotta will crack in cold temperatures, but I have had luck with glazed pottery.

 Use a good potting soil